leighwoltman/FourFeetOnAdventure/README.md

     d.
 [Optional] Make a *BannerImage* field, this should be a path to an image relative to this file.
 Only start the path in the img directory, ie: the picture as "img/PICTURE.jpg"

     e.
 [Optional] Make a *SquareImage* field, this should be a path to an image relative to this file.
 Only start the path in the img directory, ie: the picture as "img/PICTURE.jpg"

+    f.
+[Optional] Make a *Sections* field, which is a JSON array of strings.
+The strings should be the names of the sections, include "Main" if you also want the post to show up in the home page listing.
+An example of the field is ```"Sections": ["Main", "Paddling"]```

-4. After filling out the content, head to to bottom and type a title for the commit, it should be short and descriptive.
+5. After filling out the content, head to to bottom and type a title for the commit, it should be short and descriptive.
 We can just use the default option.
 Make sure you are committing to the branch you just created.

-5. Then navigate into your new directory under ```/posts```
+6. Then navigate into your new directory under ```/posts```

-6. Upload pictures in this directory, by convention in a subdirectory named ```img```.
+7. Upload pictures in this directory, by convention in a subdirectory named ```img```.
 GitHub allows uploading all pictures at once, if you place all the photos in a folder named ```img``` and drop the whole folder in the 'Upload files` dialog, and GitHub will make the same folder structure, ie: create the ```img``` directory.

-7. Update any references to pictures in ```data.json```
+8. Update any references to pictures in ```data.json```

-8. Navigate back into the new post directory under ```/posts```
+9. Navigate back into the new post directory under ```/posts```

-9. Create a new file here, called `content.html` and put the text as follows:
+10. Create a new file here, called `content.html` and put the text as follows:

     a.
 All text paragraphs and images should be encased in HTML paragraph tags, ie: ```<p>Your paragraph</p>```